Skip to product information

 Stefan Zweig.

-Linguistic mismatches aside, Zweig was one of the greatest writers, novelists, poets, playwrights, journalists and biographers (phew!) of the 20th century.
+Linguistic disagreements aside, Zweig was one of the greatest writers, novelists, poets, playwrights, journalists and biographers (phew!) of the 20th century.
 He is still one of the most widely read authors today, with an average of 300,000 books sold every year in France, for example.

 In this unpublished letter in French, the writer accepts an invitation to give one of his last lectures, a little over a year before committing suicide.